xukun-zhang/LiverGuidedSAM-DDnet/README.md

 The dataset used for training and evaluation is structured as follows:

-### Train or Val or Test
+### Directory Structure

 - **images**: Contains all laparoscopic image files in `.jpg` format.
 Filenames must match the corresponding label and liver region files.
 - **labels**: Contains ground truth label images for landmarks in `.png` format.
 Filenames must match the corresponding image files.
 - **livers**: Contains ground truth liver region images in `.png` format.
 Filenames must match the corresponding image and label files.

+### Data Sources

+The datasets and landmark annotations used in this work are sourced from:
+1. **L3D Dataset**: Available at [D2GPLand GitHub Repository](https://github.com/PJLallen/D2GPLand).
+2. **P2ILF Challenge Dataset**: Data can be accessed upon request from the organizers via the [P2ILF GitHub Repository](https://github.com/sharib-vision/P2ILF).

 ---